jbush001/NyuziProcessor/software/apps/doom/README.md

 To run in the emulator, type 'make run'.

 To run on FPGA, type 'make fpgarun' in this directory.
 The makefile transfers the data files over the serial port into the ramdisk.
-This takes a while.

 The primary changes I made for the port were: